Introduction

 Manual Configuration

 The manual mode is available on all NCD enterprise sensors.
-This configuration mode is enabled by the user, who must access the interior of the sensor (white box) by removing the four screws from the sensor cover.
+This configuration mode is enabled by the user, who must access the interior of the sensor.
+Each sensor has its own way to access, so we recommend checking the user manual or datasheet for specific instructions.
+Once you access the interior of the sensor, you will observe, among other components, two push buttons: the RESET button and the CONFIGURATION button.

-PGM Packet
+PGM Message

 {